AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md

 When you are logged in to [!DNL Workfront] from [!DNL Microsoft Teams], you can receive [!DNL Workfront] notifications in the [!DNL Workfront] bot channel or you can perform certain actions in [!DNL Workfront] from [!DNL Microsoft Teams].

-For information about installing the [!DNL Workfront] app, see the [Install [!DNL Workfront for Microsoft Teams]](#install-dnl-workfront-for-microsoft-teams) section in this article.
+For information about installing the [!DNL Workfront] app, see the [Install [!DNL Workfront for Microsoft Teams]](#install-workfront-for-microsoft-teams) section in this article.

 For information about accessing [!DNL Workfront] from [!DNL Microsoft Teams] to perform certain actions, see [Access [!DNL Adobe Workfront] from [!DNL Microsoft Teams]](../../workfront-integrations-and-apps/using-workfront-with-microsoft-teams/access-workfront-from-ms-teams.md).